halseth/elftrace/README.md

-# elftrace
+# Bitcoin Elftrace
 Verify RISC-V binary execution in Bitcoin script.

 ## What is this?
-`elftrace` is a proof of concept tool used to trace the execution of RISCV-32 binaries (ELFs), and and generate Bitcoin script that can be used to verify this execution on-chain.
+`Bitcoin Elftrace` is a proof of concept tool used to trace the execution of RISCV-32 binaries (ELFs), and and generate Bitcoin script that can be used to verify this execution on-chain.

 ## How do I use it?
 See the [compilation doc](./docs/compile.md) for an example of how to trace a